-On April 4, the House of Representatives passed HR 1585, the Violence Against Women Reauthorization Act of 2019 (VAWA, 230-157).
+On November 13, Senator Dianne Feinstein (D-CA) introduced the Violence Against Women Reauthorization Act (VAWA, S 2843) to enhance and build upon our nation’s response to sexual and domestic violence.
 Enacted in 1994, twenty-five years ago, VAWA was the first federal law responding to our nation’s crisis of domestic violence, dating violence, sexual assault, and stalking.
-HR 1585, a bipartisan bill introduced by Reps.
-Karen Bass (D-CA) and Brian Fitzpatrick (R-PA,) is based on extensive outreach to survivors, direct service providers, and other stakeholders and would make modest yet vital improvements including:
+S 2843 is based on extensive outreach to survivors, direct service providers, and other stakeholders and would make modest yet vital improvements including:

-- Maintaining protections for all survivors;
+- maintaining protections for all survivors;

-- Investing in prevention;
+- making vital investments in prevention;